[Megadungeon] Castle Gargantua (2014)

 Wine is of course dedicated to the Great God Bacchus and within one may encounter such creatures from greek mythology as Satyrs, Maenads, Dipsodians, Bacchus himself and so on and so forth.
 Everything is a little bit more violent and vomit-covered but overall it manages to pull off both Greek mythology and grotesque horror quite well.
 Expect such treasures as precious bottles of wine, gnarled staves that turn people into animals and a cornucopia.
 Bitchin.

 Gold Areas are special areas that are NOT randomly generated but instead function like little mini-dungeons.
 They are all very creative, centered around bizarre fairy-tale themes; invulnerable blind mice, cannibals that pretend to invite the characters for dinner, A room of magical pools (In Search of the Unknown Callback with satisfying variety of effects), a Sorcerous library (though there is danger here, this is presented more as a location for recuperation and temporary base, which is nicely done), a mirror that shows you your inner evil, sleeping beauty the list goes on and on.
 Very well done and a nice way to break up what can become monotonous after a while.

-Another point that bears mentioning, in a proceduraly generated mega-dungeon like this it is easy to fall into the trap of just giving random monster tables and letting it descend into a hackfest (Albeit a hackfest of astonishing variety).
-I was therefore pleasantly suprised to find that each theme has encounters that do not neccesarily end in combat, as well as encounters that revolve around monsters attempting diplomacy first in order to trick the players and then kill them, a nice trade-off between risk and reward.
+Another point that bears mentioning, in a procedurally generated mega-dungeon like this it is easy to fall into the trap of just giving random monster tables and letting it descend into a hackfest (Albeit a hackfest of astonishing variety).
+I was therefore pleasantly surprised to find that each theme has encounters that do not necessarily end in combat, as well as encounters that revolve around monsters attempting diplomacy first in order to trick the players and then kill them, a nice trade-off between risk and reward.